History of the Maine Courts

 In 1978 Administrative Court was created to hear appeals from state agency administrative decisions.
 On March 15, 2001, the Administrative Court was abolished and its caseload and personnel was blended into the District Court system.

 In the 1990s, a number of specialized divisions were created within the Maine Court system, including the Family Division of the District Court and the Juvenile Drug Treatment Court Program, and the Adult Drug Court Program.

 Effective January 1, 2001, the Legislature further "unified" Maine's courts, and reassigned caseload between the various levels of court, making District Court the only court where divorce and family cases may be filed; providing for the direct filing of appeals to Law Court from District Court, reducing the intermediate appellate function of the Superior Court, and eliminating the previous cap of $30,000 in damages for civil suits filed in District Court.

 We hope to update this site to include a more comprehensive history of the Branch and the people who have been a part of the delivery of justice through the years.
 We begin with information on changes to the Supreme Court in 2014.

 In 2014, two Justices, Jon D. Levy and Warren M. Silver, left the Supreme Judicial Court, and we said a final farewell to "The Chief," Chief Justice Vincent McKusick.
 Because of the timing of the departures of Justices Levy and Silver, the Court did not have an opportunity for a formal farewell.
-Thus, as we close out the year, we provide these articles summarizing the careers and accomplishments of our former colleagues.
+In the summer of 2015 Judge Marilyn E. Stavros passed away.
+These articles summarize the careers and accomplishments of our former colleagues.